-This memorandum presents the major findings and methodologies employed in RCG Economics' ("RCG") industrial lands analysis.
+his memorandum presents the major findings and methodologies employed in RCG Economics' ("RCG") industrial lands analysis.
 It is not a comprehensive review of the Study's results.
 The Study's detailed results are presented in the accompanying slide deck.

 NAIOP-Southern Nevada commissioned the Study.
-Its main purpose is to analyze the issue of land scarcity in Clark County (or the "Las Vegas MSA"; "Southern Nevada").
+Its main purpose is to analyze the issue of land scarcity in Clark County (or the "Las Vegas MSA"; "Southern Nevada"), especially in the Las Vegas Valley.
 The Study is designed to determine whether there are short and long-term developable land constraints that could negatively affect the region's economic resilience.
-The Study is based on two main analyses: 1) an estimate of the supply of developable "employment land" in Southern Nevada at the end of 2019 of a certain size and slope; and 2) the use of two scenarios to estimate the long-term economic costs of developable land constraints to the Southern Nevada economy.
+The Study is based on two main analyses: 1) an estimate of the supply of developable "employment land" primarily in the Las Vegas Valley at the end of 2019 of a certain size and slope; and 2) the use of two scenarios to estimate the long-term economic costs of developable land constraints to the Southern Nevada economy.